Map of Homeownership in Every U.S. County

 Percentage of Homeownership

 Overall, homeownership has declined since 2003.
+But it varies significantly by region, age, income, and race.

 If you find this topic fascinating, Amazon has At the Boundaries of Homeownership: Credit, Discrimination, and the American State